I Became Colonialism’s Perfect Product — Now I’m Reclaiming Yorùbá in 30 Days

 Their cultures go unreferenced.

-Of whether the tools we call “intelligent” are truly built for all of humanity — or just a narrow slice of it.
+Are the tools we call “intelligent” are built for all of humanity — or just a narrow slice of it?

 Read More